PachecolosGroup/PachecolosGroup/README.md

 - **Creative Vision:** Incorporating illustration and design to deliver projects that are not only functional but visually captivating.

 ##  🏄🏼‍♂️ Fun Facts About Me:
-When I’m not coding or designing, you’ll find me:
+When I’m not coding, designing or drawing, you’ll find me:
 - 🎮 <strong>Playing video games - Dofus, Supervive, and Wakfu.<strong>
 - 🎨 Sketching and illustrating.
 - 🎧 Getting lost in my favorite music playlists.